jundalisay/spblist/content/en/research/sarkar/katha/chapter-06.md

 Baba was extremely kind and smilingly said, "Give him my postal address and let him find me out."
 I felt gratified and paid my respects.

-As per Baba's instructions I informed my boss by letter about Baba's address.Some days after receiving my letter, Asthanaji came to Monghyr and called me there for some work.
+As per Baba's instructions, I informed my boss by letter about Baba's address.

+Some days after receiving my letter, Asthanaji came to Monghyr and called me there for some work.

 Towards evening the work was finished, but I could not return and there was no steamer service during the night.
 Seeing an opportunity, I came to Jamalpur for Baba's darshan.